evekhm/DRLS-GCP/DevDeployment.md

 - Go to [Kubernetes page of this project](https://gitlab.com/gcp-solutions/hcls/claims-modernization/pa-ref-impl/gke-deploy-env/-/clusters) and select Actions->Connect with Agent.
     - Select the `<USERNAME>-agent` you used -> Register
     - Open a CLI and connect to the cluster you created in the step above.
-    - Copy the  `docker run` command.
+    - Copy the  `gitlab-agent helm install` command.

 ### Install
-- Go to the Argolis Cloud Shell:
+- Go to the Cloud Shell:
-  - Connect to the created Cluster
+  - Connect to the created Cluster (if not yet connected)
   - Run the copied command
   - Verify that Agents appears as `Connected` (Might take few minutes)